h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_3_24_explanation.md

 **Key Insight**: The same underlying decision boundary produces dramatically different margin values simply due to data scaling, yet the classification performance remains essentially the same.

+**Critical Point**: We need to normalize the margin for it to be meaningful.
+A simple scaling of the feature vectors would lead to a larger margin.
+Such a scaling does not change the decision boundary, however, and so the larger margin cannot directly inform us about generalization.
+This is why raw margin values from different kernels cannot be directly compared.

 ### Step 3: Comparing Different Kernels on the Same Data

 Let's examine how different kernels perform on linearly separable data: